Lyonk71/pandas-dedupe/README.md

     df_final.to_csv('test_output.csv')

-*A training file and a settings file will be created while running Dedupe.
-Keeping these files will elinate the need to retrain your model in the future.
+* *A training file and a settings file will be created while running Dedupe.
+Keeping these files will eliminate the need to retrain your model in the future.
 If you would like to retrain your model, just delete the settings and training files.*

 # Credits